uwacyber/cits2006/cits2006-assessments/project.md

 {% hint style="info" %}
-The live demo will be no longer than 30 mins, you should aim it to be around 20 mins demonstration and 10 mins for Q&A.
+The live demo will be no longer than 30 mins, you should aim it to be around 20 mins demonstration with Q&A throughout the demo.
 {% endhint %}

+## Peer Evaluation
+You are to submit peer evaluation of your group members, including yourself of the contribution made for the project.
+The link will be provided to you on MS Teams.
+The value you enter will be between 0 and 1, where 0 indicates no contribution and 1 indicates expected contribution.
+For example, if the peer completed given tasks, you should give your peer 1.
+If they didn't complete some given tasks, but completed most, you may give 0.9, and so on.
+The peer evaluation is due by the end of week 12.

+The actual value for you is calculated by removing minimum and maximum values, then computing MAX(average, median) using the remaining 3 values.

+Your contribution factor is based on the majority vote (e.g., 2 members gave you 0 and the other 2 and yourself gave you 1, then the median will be 1).
+This factor will then be multiplied to your group project marks.

+Why are we doing this?
+This is to ensure that all members are contributing to the project.
+If you are not contributing, you will not receive the full marks for the project.
+This aligns with the assessment policy where marks are given to work completed and presented by students, and therefore students who do not contribute cannot receive marks.